Want to learn how to get started with programming, or want to learn a new language? My tip: build a shopping list.

 There are a few things to do before you get started, most notably picking your "weapons of choice."

-Think of which programming language and (optionally a) framework you want to use.
-Make sure to follow a framework tutorial before you start on your project.
-It doesn't matter which you pick because there is much overlap between languages and how you think about code.
+Think of which programming language and (optionally a) framework.
+Make sure to follow a framework's tutorial before you start on your project.
+It doesn't matter which you pick, because there is much overlap between languages and the way you think about code.

 After you've set up your workspace, it's best to go ahead and build.
 Don't be afraid to make mistakes, as you can always throw away your database or code and start over.